-Should you reach age 65 and continue in employment please refer to page 15.
+Should you reach age 65 and continue to contribute to the LGPS, please refer to the Late retirement section.

 Civil partnership

 A civil partnership is a relationship between two people of the same sex (‘civil partners’) which is formed when they register as civil partners of each other.